-For not giving you a general summary of news, you must pardon me; it is not in my power to do so.
 I am now the most miserable man living.
-If what I feel were equally distributed to the whole human family, there would not be one cheerful face on the earth.
+If what I feel were equally distributed to the whole human family, there would not be one cheerful face on earth.
 Whether I shall ever be better, I cannot tell; I awfully forbode I shall not.
-To remain as I am is impossible: I must die or be better, it appears to The matter you speak of on my account you may attend to as you say, unless you shall hear of my condition forbidding it.
-I say this because I fear I shall be unable to attend to any business here, and a change of scene might help If I could be myself, I would rather remain at home with Judge Logan.
+To remain as I am is impossible.
+I must die or be better, as it appears to me. . .
+I fear I shall be unable to attend any business here, and a change of scene might help me.
+If I could be myself, I would rather remain at home with Judge Logan.
 I can write no more.
-Your friend, as ever,